THE THIN RED LINE

 When I think of films by Terence Malick, such as 'Badlands', or 'Days of Heaven', or 'The Tree of Life', adjectives such as 'dreamy', 'philosophical', or simply 'slow moving' come to mind.

-So the idea of him directing a war film is intriguing to say the least.
+So the idea of him directing a war movie is intriguing to say the least.

 Thankfully we do then move on to some actual combat - an attempt by a US company to capture a strategically vital hill on Guadalcanal, where the Japanese are very well entrenched in their defensive positions.

-Malick is happy to devote plenty of screentime showing us in great detail what is involved in gradually trying to make progress up the hill and eventually (after many casualties) capturing it.
+Malick is happy to devote plenty of screentime showing us in great detail their gradual progress up the hill and eventual capture of it, but only after much loss of life.

-I found this section of the film totally gripping and frankly just superb.
+I found this section of the film totally gripping in its brutal reality.

-Highlights include Woody Harrelson's character reaching for a grenade on his belt and accidentally pulling the pin, and Sean Penn's character Welsh heroically trying to rescue a dying comrade but in the end only being able to give him morphine.
+Highlights include Woody Harrelson's character killing himself by accidentally pulling the pin on his grenade, and Sean Penn's character Welsh heroically trying to rescue a dying comrade but in the end only being able to give him morphine.

-At one stage the Captain in charge refuses to carry out an order which he regards as a suicide mission, leading to his commanding officer (played superbly by Nick Nolte) having to take a more hands-on approach.
+At one stage the Captain in charge refuses to carry out an order which he regards as suicidal, leading to his commanding officer (played superbly by Nick Nolte) having to take a more hands-on approach.

 Once the hill is captured I found the rest of the film somewhat anti-climactic.